jmfrancklab/pyspecdata/conda_upgrade.md

 users→ click “full control” checkbox on bottom → apply (this takes a few minutes to run)

-## install pyspecdata inside py3 environment
+## install pySpecData inside py3 environment

-make sure the git distro is set to a python 3 branch (as of this writing, master is python 2, and there is a py3 branch, but that will change)
+make sure that in your git repo, you have checked out a python 3 branch (as of this writing, master is python 2, and there is a py3 branch, but that will change)

 install various python running environments
 `conda install -y -c anaconda jupyter ipython spyder`

-install pyspecdata prerequisites from the documentation:
+install pySpecData prerequisites from the documentation:
 `conda install -y -c anaconda numpy scipy sympy pyqt pytables matplotlib h5py libpython mingw`

-install pyspecdata in the python 3 (base) environment `python setup_paramset.py install`
+install pySpecData in the python 3 (base) environment `python setup_paramset.py install`

-if this gives syntax errors, remove the pyspecdata/build directory
+if this gives syntax errors, remove the pySpecData/build directory

 and `python setup.py develop`